 Kerdoe and Leamon Dwanyen joined CanAmera in 2019.
 Brother Dwanyen accepted Jesus Christ as Saviour at the age of 14 when he was convicted of his sin after hearing a message about Christ and His salvation.
 After serving the Lord as a youth leader for 13 years, a pastor for 19 years, and a Bible college teacher for 13 years, the Holy Spirit impressed upon his heart to go to the mission field to win more souls.
-Currently, Brother Dwanyen is pastoring Tappeh Baptist Church in Tappita and has started numerous other churches in the surrounding area, and he runs a Bible college as well.
+Currently, he is pastoring Tappeh Baptist Church in Tappita and has started numerous other churches in the surrounding area.
+Besides all these responsibilities, Brother Dwanyen also runs a Bible college.

 Eric and Rose Barlea came on board with CanAmera Baptist Missions International in December of 2012.
 They have two daughters.